Delivering media to different devices — on desktop, mobile, and connected TVs — requires a mix of ever-changing technologies:

 Are there any pricing considerations with Dynamic Delivery?

 No, access to Dynamic Delivery is included in every base platform license.
 Certain features of Dynamic Delivery including Server Side Ad Insertion (SSAI) and Context-Aware Encoding (CAE) are add-ons with costs associated.
-Check with your Account Manager for details on pricing.
+Check with your Customer Success Manager for details on pricing.

 Does Dynamic Delivery support BYO CDN publishers?

 Dynamic Delivery allows publishers to take advantage of their own CDN relationships; however, all video assets must be managed by the Brightcove Origin.
-Please contact your account manager for more information.
+Please contact your Customer Success Manager for more information.

 What regions does Dynamic Delivery support for ingest and origin?